-English lighting designer Lucy Carter has lit many productions for The Royal Ballet and has developed a strong creative partnership with Royal Ballet Resident Choreographer Wayne McGregor.
-Her credits for The Royal Ballet include Woolf Works (2015), Tetractys (2014), Raven Girl (2013), Metamophosis: Titian 2012, Live Fire Exercise (2011), Chroma (2008), Infra (2008) and Qualia (2003), and Dido and Aeneas / Acis and Galatea for The Royal Opera.
-In the 2015/16 Season she returns to work with McGregor on his new one-act ballet for the Company.
+English lighting designer Lucy Carter often collaborates with Royal Ballet Resident Choreographer Wayne McGregor.
+Her credits for The Royal Ballet include Yugen, Multiverse, Obsidian Tear, Woolf Works, Tetractys, Raven Girl, Metamophosis: Titian 2012, Live Fire Exercise, Chroma, Infra Qualia, and Dido and Aeneas / Acis and Galatea, Hänsel und Gretel and Katya Kabanova for The Royal Opera.

 News and features